Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 On 1 May 1968 the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) was formed by 250 Shop Stewards’ Conveners representing the 80 factories run by British Motor Holdings and the Leyland Motor Corporation.

-Joint Chairmen were elected: Dick Etheridge, Convener of Shop Stewards at BMC’s Austin factory.
-Longbridge, and Eddie McGarry from Leyland’s Standard-Triumph International plant at Coventry.
+Joint Chairmen were elected: Dick Etheridge, the Convener of Shop Stewards at BMC’s Austin factory Longbridge, and Eddie McGarry from Leyland’s Standard-Triumph International plant at Coventry.
 Both men were Communists in an era of Cold War tension.

 The plan was that the new body would meet once every six months, but domestic problems would still be left to the existing organisations in the separate factories or groups of factories.
 One of the intentions of the body was to swap details of piecework rates, wage drift and possible moves to change the use of factories.